Can Tongue Ties and Lip Ties Interfere with Nursing?

 - The tongue curls under when baby cries, opens her mouth wide, or tries to suck (it should curl upward and form a trough)

-After clipping, mothers almost immediately notice that latch-on is more comfortable and baby is able to nurse more effectively.
+After this painless, thirty-second office procedure to release the tongue, mother almost immediately notices that latch-on is more comfortable and baby is able to nurse more effectively.

 Clipping a frenulum is a quick and painless procedure that can be done in your doctor’s office.
 In the early weeks, the frenulum is so thin that it’s easy to clip and usually yields only a few drops of blood, or none at all.
 While baby’s mouth is open (either normally open or when crying), the doctor holds the tip of the tongue with a piece of gauze (sometimes if the mouth is open wide enough, holding the tongue is not necessary) and uses scissors to clip the frenulum back to where it joins the base of the tongue.